 The inner ear is a complex structure of fluid filled tubes and chambers.
 Specialized nerve endings inside these structures sense the position and movement of the head and detect the direction of gravity.
 Signals sent from the nerves of the vestibular system are critically important to the brain’s ability to control balance in standing and walking.
 They also control movements of the eyes that make it possible to see clearly while moving.

 Anatomical studies have shown that the number of nerve cells in the vestibular system decreases after about age 55.
 Blood flow to the inner ear also decreases with age.
 When the vestibular system is damaged, an individual may experience dizziness and balance problems.
-However, the gradual, age-related loss of vestibular nerve endings can result in balance problems without any associated dizziness.
+However, the gradual loss of vestibular nerve endings with aging can result in balance problems without any associated dizziness.
 This type of slow loss of vestibular function may be first noticed as difficulty walking or standing, especially in the dark while on soft or uneven surfaces (such as thick carpet or a forest path).

-A decline in inner ear function may be caused by a number of conditions, including normal aging, benign paroxysmal positional vertigo (BPPV), infection, Meniere’s disease, or diminished blood flow to specialized nerve cells.
+A decline in balance from inner ear function may be caused by a number of conditions including normal aging, benign paroxysmal positional vertigo (BPPV), infection, Meniere’s disease, or diminished blood flow to specialized nerve cells.
 Additionally, certain medications such as some antibiotics for severe infections and chemotherapy may damage the inner ear, resulting in temporary or permanent hearing loss, impaired balance, and trouble seeing clearly while in motion.
 Feelings of dizziness, vertigo, imbalance, and disequilibrium may indicate that the inner ear is not functioning correctly.